Span of Memphis street renamed for slain rapper Young Dolph

 “We shouldn’t be here celebrating Young Dolph in his passing,” said JB Smiley Jr., a Memphis City Council member who is running for Tennessee governor as a Democrat.
 “We should be here celebrating as he lived today.”

-A private funeral was held for Young Dolph earlier this month.
-He will be honored Thursday during a public celebration at FedExForum, the home of the Memphis Grizzles of the NBA and the University of Memphis men’s basketball team.
+A private funeral was held for Young Dolph on Nov.
+30. He will be honored Thursday during a public celebration at FedExForum, the home of the Memphis Grizzles of the NBA and the University of Memphis men’s basketball team.

 When he was killed, Young Dolph was in Memphis to participate in Thanksgiving turkey giveaways and visit a cancer center.
 Friends and associates handed out turkeys, stuffing mix and cranberry sauce at a church two days after the shooting, an event the 36-year-old rapper helped organize and was supposed to attend.